ldaptools/ldaptools/docs/en/tutorials/Building-LDAP-Queries.md

 pass an array of attribute names to it that you would like, or a single attribute as a string.
 In the absence of anything passed to it, it will select the default set of attributes for the query as defined for the type in the schema.

+To retrieve all attributes defined in the schema you can pass a single wildcard `*` as a selected attribute.
+In the absence of a schema doing that will also select all LDAP attributes.
+To select all LDAP attributes and all schema attributes for a LDAP object you can pass a double wildcard `**` as a selected attribute.

 Attribute names are looked for in the schema to see if they map to specific LDAP attributes.
 ```php
 $lqb->select(['firstName', 'city', 'state', 'sid']);